 The form-fitting design makes it easy to fit most people, and the Velcro straps will allow you always to be able to adjust it for perfect compression.

 Made with quality neoprene, this compression pad is both flexible and breathable.
-While other pads may be restrictive in activities such as yoga or cross fit, this option allows for maximum movement without taking away from the pressure needed for pain relief.
-It’s also sweat and odor resistant, so that you can keep on using it, even after several games.
+While other pads may be restrictive in activities such as yoga or cross-fit, this option allows for maximum movement without taking away from the pressure needed for pain relief.
+It’s also sweat and odor resistant so that you can keep on using it, even after several games.
 Plus, you’ll always have a back up one.

 The black and blue design is attractive and non-conspicuous.
 The pack includes an eBook with great tips and instructions.
-If you’ve been looking new exercises for recovery, this eBook is more helpful than you would think.
+If you’ve been looking for new exercises for recovery, this eBook is more helpful than you would think.

 - The pack includes two braces which is highly convenient